Adam is an avid amateur astronomer, sailor, archer, and theatrical enthusiast.

 Big boat capabilities at a small boat price.
 Granted, the Falmouth 22' is MUCH more expensive than many other 20-something boats, but it's all relative.
 She's still a lot less than most 40' sailboats out there.

 The Disadvantages of a Small Sailboat

-Below decks ... while still having a galley, spacious cut-away V-berth, port-berth, lots of stowage, and an inboard engine ... is very cramped.
-2 adults could sail a long voyage on this boat together, if they don't mind always being within arms reach of each other.
+While still having a galley, spacious cut-away V-berth, port-berth, lots of stowage, and an inboard engine, below decks are very cramped.
+Two adults could sail a long voyage on this boat together, if they don't mind always being within arm's reach of each other.
 This boat really was intended to be sailed by a couple (who want to test their relationship) or single-handed, and the cabin reflects that.

 You also won't be getting anywhere fast in this boat.
-The stout lines and comforting motion at sea translate to a not so stellar hull speed.
-Be prepared for just about any other vessel larger than 22' to pass you up quiet easily.
+The stout lines and comforting motion at sea translate to a not-so-stellar hull speed.
+Be prepared for just about any other vessel larger than 22' to pass you up quite easily.
 That being said, the Falmouth 22' Cutter does sail exceptionally well, and she's no slouch for a 22' sailboat.
 She'll hold her own with other boats around her size.

 You Can't Go Wrong With Quality

 Everything about the Falmouth screams quality.
 From the generous use of teak below decks and above, to her gorgeous bowsprit providing extra sail area to this amazing little vessel, Lyle Hess made sure that the Falmouth would turn heads—no matter where in the world she sailed.